reubenharry/website/content/blog/languagemodels.md

 To Quine and Skinner, the problem with classical AI is that it is exactly like Borges' *The Library of Babel*.
 In the story, the scholars try to interpret the books in the library, which are randomly generated collections of symbols, as if they are in unknown languages, and to extract the underlying meaning[^4].

-[^4]: "Five hundred years ago, the chief of an upper hexagon came upon a book as confusing as the others, but which had nearly two pages of homogeneous lines.
+[^4]: A quote from *The Library of Babel* on that theme: "Five hundred years ago, the chief of an upper hexagon came upon a book as confusing as the others, but which had nearly two pages of homogeneous lines.
 He showed his find to a wandering decoder who told him the lines were written in Portuguese; others said they were Yiddish.
 Within a century, the language was established: a Samoyedic Lithuanian dialect of Guarani, with classical Arabian inflections."

 <!-- There is the perceived dichotomy between living organisms and *mere* physical systems, the latter being inert and unresponsive.